 We Protect You From Yourselves, 2018, co-edited by Felix Trautman and Democracia will be available to purchase on the night.

-DEMOCRACIA is an artistic collective comprised of Iván López & Pablo España based in Madrid, Spain.
+Democracia is an artist collective comprised of Iván López and Pablo España based in Madrid, Spain.
 Formed in 2006, their collaboration seeks to centre artistic production on collectivity, discourse, dissensus and conflict.
-DEMOCRACIA’s work is characterised by their ambitious and provocative social interventions, contemporary agitprop punk aesthetic and emancipatory content.
+Democracia’s work is characterised by their ambitious and provocative social interventions, contemporary agitprop punk aesthetic and emancipatory content.

 Navine G. Khan-Dossos is a visual artist based in Athens.
 Her interests include Orientalism in the digital realm, geometry as information and decoration, image calibration, and Aniconism in contemporary culture.
 She has developed a form of geometric abstraction that merges the traditional Aniconism of Islamic art with the algorithmic nature of the interconnected world we live in.
 This is not the formal abstraction we understand from the western history of art, but something essentially informational, and committed to investigation and communication.
 Khan-Dossos is a painter, and uses this medium and its history to ask fundamental questions about the ways in which we see, understand, and represent the world around us.
 Her work often responds to a sense of place, and increasingly takes the form of murals and site-specific installations.